-In our experience, patients report the procedure very comfortable and gentle.
+In our experience, patients report the procedure as very comfortable and gentle.
 The treatment utilizes a controlled pulling mechanism that can increase or decrease in tension as we set it.
-We always set the tension low at first, until you get comfortable and then adjust it to a tension that will get the most benefit for that particular person's weight and body type.
+We always set the tension low at first, until you get comfortable, and then adjust it to a tension that will get the most benefit for that particular person's weight and body type.

 Most patients report a light sense of stretch on their hips or backs and feel comfortable enough to relax during the treatment.

 Some also have reported slight pain in the procedure if their back is in really bad shape, this is normal.
-This pain is not a "bad pain," but pain of movement of an inflamed spine.
+This pain is not a "bad pain," but a pain of movement of an inflamed spine.
 We always ask for feedback to make sure the pain is not unbearable.